Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 ### Validation

-The validation layer is represented by an implementation of `IValidationStrategy`.
+The validation aspect is represented by an implementation of `IValidationStrategy`.

 Out of the box there are 2 validation strategies
  * `EntityNameValidationV6Rules`: allows letters, numbers, periods (.), hyphens (-), and underscores (-)